 Market: The pair (symbol) to trade.
 Quadency's standard convention is Base/Quote.
 For example, in BTC/USD, BTC is base, and USD is quote.

 Starting Capital: The maximum amount of Quote currency available to the bot for trading.
 When backtesting, this value can be any amount.
-However in live trading mode, the bot will stop trading if funds available in the Quote currency wallet become insufficient.
+However, in live trading mode, the bot will stop trading if funds available in the Quote currency wallet become insufficient.
+Click here to view the minimum order size guide.

-Candle Timeframe: Select the chart time frame for this strategy.
+Candle Timeframe: select the chart time frame for this strategy.
+The timeframe can go from 1 minute up to daily.
 Lower time frames result in more trades than higher, and vice versa.

 Exit Condition: Select the exit condition for the current position (more details below)